Open-Transactions/protocol-docs/docs/OTContract.md

 ### XML Serialization

-The method `CreateInnerContents()` must be called preceding to the section serialization.
+The method `CreateInnerContents()` is called from the inheriting subclasses and creates some default elements:

 ```xml